 On this page

 Through a five-year demonstration, this proposal includes three initiatives aimed at improving how we take care of individuals to better address local health priorities, deliver high-quality, cost-effective care that treats the whole person, and create linkages between clinical and community-based services.
+Read 10 things you need to know about the demonstration.

 The Health Care Authority (HCA) has prepared a timeline that shows the implementation activities for the Medicaid Transformation Demonstration.
 View timeline.